-As part of the Council's Treasury Management function cash flow projections are prepared on a regular and timely basis to ensure the Council has adequate cash resources.
+As part of the Council's Treasury Management function, cash flow projections are prepared on a regular and timely basis to ensure the Council has adequate cash resources.
 An overdraft facility and borrowing arrangements are in place to ensure the Council has adequate liquidity at all times.

 The current reduction in income had an immediate impact on the Council's cash flow.
-In order to help with the stress on cash resources the Council's overdraft limit was increased in March 2020.
+In order to help with the stress on cash resources the Council's overdraft limit was increased for a temporary period during 2020/21.
 Close monitoring of the impacts of funding interventions and facility closures continues to safeguard the Council's cash position.